Omar Onsi

 He was born in Tallet Al-Khayat, Beirut in 1901.
 His father, Dr. Abdul Rahman El Ounsi, was a prominent general practitioner, had been one of the first Beirut Muslims to study modern Western medicine and his mother came from the prominent Sunni Muslim family Salam, who notably dressed in Western attire.
 He was named after his paternal grandfather, the scholarly poet, Omar, who was well known in Beirut.

 After an attempt to study medicine, Onsi studied painting in Beirut with Khalil Saleeby at his atelier across the street from Beirut University.

-In around 1922, he travelled to Amman in Jordan, where he settled for a number of years (1922–1927), and taught painting and English to the children of King Abdullah.
+In around 1922, he travelled to Amman, where he settled for a number of years (1922–1927), and taught painting and English to the children of King Abdullah.
 His career subsequently benefited from the patronage of the Jordanian King.
 The discovery of the desert and its colours during this stay in Amman had a major influence on his work.
 During this time, he also documented the indigenous peoples, both ethnographically and visually.

 In 1928, Onsi went to Paris to continue his training and stayed for 3 years, attending the Académie Julian and different workshops.
 During that period, Onsi focused on painting portraits, nudes, and Parisian scenery.
 While in Paris, he met the painter, Georges Cyr and the sculptor, Youssef El-Houwayek, with whom he became a lifelong friend.
 He also met his first wife, Ema, in Paris.

-In 1930, following the untimely death of his first wife, he travelled to Al Suwayda in Syria for a period of mourning.
+In 1930, following the untimely death of his first wife, he travelled to As-Suwayda in Syria for a period of mourning.
 In 1933, he returned to Lebanon, bringing back a colorful impressionist palette and a French second wife.
 From then on, his work focused on the Lebanese landscape.
 A Lebanese woman, known simply as Grandma Kamal, visited Onsi at his Tallet Al-Khayat property in the late 1930s, and recalled that there were many gazelles roaming about.
 Gazelles featured prominently in his paintings.